Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: The adults have been found in every month of the year in different areas of the range.
 Populations in most areas appear to be univoltine, with the adults surviving in some cases for 9-10 months before breeding and laying eggs in the spring and early summer.
-As of 2023 we have records for all but the coldest months of the year, with the overwintering adults sometimes appearing at lights on warm winter nights.
+As of 2025 we have records for all but the coldest months of the year, with the overwintering adults sometimes appearing at lights on warm fall and winter nights.
+Our phenology graphs suggest that many local populations in North Carolina produce two broods per year.

 Habitats and Life History